ot-alex-vance/corestandards/README.md

 All unit tests should follow the three staged structure of: Arrange, Act, Assert.

 All our code is should be unit tested when possible.
 There are obviously some circumstances that will not or cannot be tested.
 These should be notated during pull requests.

+### Cross-platform considerations

+Since dotnetcore is cross-platform supported, we need to keep in mind that other developers may be working on a non-windows system.
+Here are a few things we can do to ensure we won't have problems working in different environments.

+#### Line Breaks

+Windows uses \r\n, OS X and Linux uses \n.
+When it is important, use Environment.NewLine instead of hard-coding the line break.

+#### Environment Variables

+OS's use different variable names to represent similar settings.
+Code should consider these differences.

+For example, when looking for the user's home directory, on Windows the variable is <code>USERPROFILE</code> but on most Linux systems it is <code>HOME</code>.

+#### File path separators (most important)

+Windows uses \ and OS X and Linux use / to separate directories.
+Instead of hard-coding either type of slash, use <code>Path.Combine()</code> or <code>Path.DirectorySeparatorChar</code>.

+If this is not possible (such as in scripting), use a forward slash.
+Windows is more forgiving than Linux in this regard.